 The Long War, Part 36 / The Bocskai Uprising, 1604

-Only one candidate for the Transylvanian throne was left, the pro-Habsburg Várad captain, István Bocskai István, the uncle of the former prince Báthory Zsigmond.
-He was the only man left in Transylvania who seemed to be strong enough to lead a movement against the Imperial rule and the cruel mercenaries.
-However, the Prague court wavered in Bocskai, he was not even allowed to return home for a short time, and his possessions were confiscated by the Transylvanian estates.
+Only one candidate for the Transylvanian throne was left, the pro-Habsburg captain of Várad, Bocskai István, uncle of the former prince Báthory Zsigmond.
+He was the only man left in Transylvania who seemed strong enough to lead a movement against the Imperial rule and the cruel mercenaries.
+But the court in Prague wavered in Bocskai, he was not even allowed to return home for a short time, and his possessions were confiscated by the Transylvanian estates.

 The first fight at Álmosd

 Belgiojoso designated the Imperials’ rendezvous point near Adorján, from where he planned the concentrated attack on Bocskai.
 Colonel Johann Petz’s unit arrived in Álmosd on the morning of the 14th.
 Here he received the order to join the main army.
 At midnight on the 14th the military column left for Adorján.
 Colonel Johann Petz had 2,000 infantry and 600 Silesian cavalry with 9 cannons.
 The unit was of mixed nationality and consisted mainly of newcomers.
 The march was long and the terrain was swampy and bumpy.
 Moreover, Petz did not follow Belgiojoso’s order to flank the infantry with cavalry.

 But the Silesians had no intention of going slowly with their infantry.
 They were in a hurry to reach the Adorján camp as soon as possible, so they made haste and moved forward.
 Petz, who wanted to inspect the Ér bridge crossing the road at Diószeg, went with them.
 Behind the cavalry came the carts, followed by the cannons and then the infantry.
 The procession was completed by 150 horsemen.
 The marching column was about 5-6 km long.